John-Nagle/impostormaker/doc/impostornotes.md

 What to render first, and at what level of detail?

 The viewer's texture system has extensive capabiilties for choosing which textures to fetch first, at what resolution to fetch them, at what resolution to send them to the graphics card, and at what MIP-mapped level of detail to display them on screen.
-The policy behind this is spread over the texture code; there is no centralized policy module in the viewer.
+The policy behind this is spread across the texture code.
+There is no centralized policy module in the viewer.
-The level of detail system is more under user and content creator control.
+The level of detail system is mostly under user and content creator control.
 Draw distance and level of detail thresholds are set by the user.
 The heavy machinery to decide what to render at what resolution is already in place.
 But it is not automatic.

-It should just do the right thing for common use cases.
+It should do the right thing for common use cases.
 The three hard cases above, "Club", "Shopping", and "Driving", give us guidance on what the viewer should be trying to do.

 Some basic metrics of recent user behavior would help.
 "How far has the user moved in the last 5 seconds" and "how much of the visual sphere area has the user looked at in the last 5 seconds" are useful metrics.
 Small values of "how far" and small values of "look area" indicate focus on a specific area.
 Go for maximum visual quality for near objects in that direction.